libktx/ktx/ashley/README.md

 `allOf`, `exclude`.
 - `mapperFor` factory method allows creating `ComponentMapper` instances.
 - `Mapper` abstract class can be extended by `companion object`s of `Component` to obtain `ComponentMapper` instances.
+- `EntityAdditionListener` is an interface extending `EntityListener` which you can use for only working with the `entityAdded` event
+- `EntityRemovalListener` is an interface extending `EntityListener` which you can use for only working with the `entityRemoved` event
+- `Engine.onEntityAdded` and `Engine.onEntityRemoved` allow you to create such `EntityAdditionListener`s and `EntityRemovalListener`s with a lambda and add them to the `Engine` immediately
+- Wrappers for `Engine.onEntityAdded` and `Engine.onEntityRemoved` for `IteratingSystem`, `IntervalIteratingSystem` and `SortedIteratingSystem` that use these systems' `Family`s and `Engine`s automatically

 > Note that `Mapper` relies on reflection API unsupported by libGDX `ClassReflection`.
 While it should be safe to use
 > on the officially supported platforms, it might not work correctly with the third-party backends.